 Section 2532.3 of the Business and Professions Code allows an individual who holds an unrestricted license in another state or territory of the United States to obtain a temporary license for a period of six months.
 The temporary license authorizes the out-of-state applicant to begin work almost immediately while all other required documents and supporting information are being transmitted to the Board for review.
 Once all licensing information has been submitted, reviewed and approved, the individual is eligible for a permanent license.
-The statute authorizes the Board to renew the temporary license one time if extenuating circumstance surrounding the individual's ability to complete the license application exists and if the individual has submitted an application to seek permanent licensure.
+The statute authorizes the Board to renew the temporary license one time if extenuating circumstance surrounding the individual's ability to complete the license application exists.